projectblue3/Simple-Quotes-React/README.md

 Install with npm install

-Axios requests relay on a Dotenv environment variable called REACT_APP_API_URL to communicate with backend.
+Axios requests rely on a Dotenv environment variable called REACT_APP_API_URL to communicate with backend.